 Research highlighting the way in which lung-damaging bacteria use the body’s own immune response to worsen the effect has brought new hope to sufferers of this disease and a related disease called bronchiectasis that afflicts over 100,000 adults in the UK.

 The authors of the study, published in The Journal of Experimental Medicine, hope that their work will alter the way in which new vaccines and treatments are developed for Cystic Fibrosis and other variations of bronchiectasis.

-Dr Ian Henderson, of the University of Birmingham, explained, “The impact of bronchiectasis is absolutely massive.
+Professor Ian Henderson, of the University of Birmingham, explained, “The impact of bronchiectasis is absolutely massive.
 In more severe cases patients can be bed-ridden for months and are constantly suffering from breathlessness, coughing and chest pain.
 The simplest everyday tasks that we take for granted can prove to be exhausting to the point of becoming impossible.”

 The pathogenic bacteria that cause such infections are usually destroyed by antibodies, the immune proteins that coat the outer surface of the intrusive bug and instigate the process by which other proteins can tackle and destroy the bacteria.
 Despite the presence of such antibodies, some people are not able to fight off infections of the respiratory bacterium Pseudomonas aeruginosa.

 The new research has found that in many patients the bacterium induces an abnormal antibody response, which has a negative consequence for fighting the infection in bronchiectasis patients and results in particularly poor lung function.